MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-enroll-device-administrator.md

 [Microsoft Teams certified Android devices](/microsoftteams/devices/teams-ip-phones) should continue being managed with device administrator management until [AOSP user-associated](android-aosp-corporate-owned-user-associated-enroll.md) management becomes available for these devices.

 These devices can still be used without enrolling in Android device administrator.

-If a Microsoft Teams certified Android device is already enrolled in Android device administrator, it can be unenrolled from Android device administrator through deselecting the Intune license from the Microsoft Teams certified Android device device account in Microsoft Admin Center.
-The Microsoft Teams certified Android device will need to sign in again after this step to bypass device administrator enrollment.
+To unenroll a Microsoft Teams certified Android device that is enrolled in Android device administrator, go to the Microsoft Admin Center and uncheck the Intune license from the Teams Android device account.
+The device will have to sign in again after this step to avoid device administrator enrollment.

 Note: there is a 30 day grace period after removing an Intune license where it will still function.